inmyth/mmm-java/docs/PARSING_PATTERN.md

 If tx.Account != our address, then all DeletedNodes with our address are our filled orders.
 - check also ModifiedNodes for partially filled orders with the same rules.

-- tx.Account is our address
+### Offer Modified
-- modifying or editing an order will cancel it and replace it with a new one
+- modifying (or editing) an order will cancel and replace it with a new one
 - tx.TransactionType is offerCreate and has key "OfferSequence" containing the old order's sequence
-- DeletedNode contains old order
+- DeletedNode contains the old pre-modified offer

 ### Offer Canceled Not By OfferCancel
 - existing orders may be automatically canceled if no longer funded.
-This may happen when a new order is created.
+This may happen when a new offer is created.
-- if canceled by OfferCreate then tx.TransactionType will have type OfferCreate
+- in this particular case tx.TransactionType has OfferCreate, not OfferCancel

 ## ModifiedNodes
-- partially filled order goes here
+- contain partially filled orders
-- changes in balance go here
+- contain changes in balance

 ## CreatedNode
--  created order goes here and appears in the ledger.
-The amount will be equal to or be left over of original offerCreate if it consumes existing orders.
+-  contains created order which appears in the ledger (or orderbook).
+The amount will be equal to the original offerCreate or equal to the left over after it consumes some orders in the orderbook.

 ### Samples
 - partial filled, unfunded E356B7AA6ADBB90CB4BA280AA1FF6E92E6054A76192E40980F95C118629B4E15, E8378AEBC3B1B78CE0AE8219B603DBD6A18420004B615981A99F125332FC3702